Wiring the modules

 Using synchronization in LabVIEW

 After setting the synchronization properties as described above, you can start developing your LabVIEW DAQ project.
-Experience has shown, that it is not sufficient to simply wire the DAQmx Create Task VIs together.
-Additionally, a DAQmx Auto-Configure cDAQ Sync Connections VI (Palette:
+Before configuring your DAQmx modules it is necessary to use the DAQmx Auto-Configure cDAQ Sync Connections VI

 Please refer to the code section below for examples of synchronized Tasks.